 > Posted October 7, 2008

-this is a great building too bad its such a hard building to get information about it. this page and the heritage conservation district plan are the only pieces of info i could find out about it.
+This is a great building.
+Too bad its such a hard building to get information about.
+This page and the heritage conservation district plan are the only pieces of info I could find about it.

 Note: As soon as the comment is posted, a link to it will appear on the home page in the section "Here are the 10 latest plaque pages with a new comment added by a visitor to this site."